ybs294000/SalaryScope/docs/design_document.md

 2. Sets page configuration and applies the global dark professional CSS theme.
 3. Loads all ML models, metadata, datasets, and lookup tables using `@st.cache_resource` and `@st.cache_data` decorators to prevent reloading on every Streamlit rerun.
 4. Renders the sidebar with the model selector and authentication widgets.
-5. Constructs the tab list dynamically (Profile and Admin tabs are added conditionally based on login status and admin flag; HR Tools is mounted as a dedicated full-app tab).
+5. Constructs the tab list dynamically (AI Assistant and HR Tools are part of the full-app base set; Profile and Admin tabs are added conditionally based on login status and admin flag).
 6. Mounts each tab renderer, passing all required resources as arguments.

 **Design principle:** No business logic lives in `app_resume.py`.
 It is purely an orchestrator — loading, assembling, and passing resources to tab modules.